flrgh/bcdf/README.md

 # Bandcamp Daily Fetcher

 The [Bandcamp Daily blog](https://daily.bandcamp.com/) is a fantastic resource for discovering new music.
-I follow it in my RSS reader, but I can never keep on top of reading (and listening) to new posts.
+I follow it in my RSS reader, but I can never keep up with reading (and listening to) new posts as they come out.

-So I wrote this tool to help me out.
+I wrote this tool to help myself out.

-The Bandcamp Daily Fetcher (`bcdf`) is a program for following and consuming music from the Bandcamp Daily blog.
+**B**and**c**amp **D**aily **F**etcher (`bcdf`) is a program for following and consuming music from the Bandcamp Daily blog.
 It scans the blog's RSS feed for posts and creates Spotify playlists for them.
 It can also download the songs straight from Bandcamp for listening in a local media player.

 ```